kristtat/AiCore-Data-Analytics-Power-BI-Report/README.md

 7. Created date slicer to enable user to filter page by year.

 ### Milestone 6: Created executive summary page
-1. Created cards for Revenue, Total Orders and Total Profit measures
+1. Created cards for Revenue, Total Orders and Total Profit measures.
-2. Created Revenue Trending line chart with Start of Year, Start of Quarter and Start of Month
+2. Created Revenue Trending line chart with Start of Year, Start of Quarter and Start of Month.
-3. Created Donut Charts for Revenue per Country and Revenue per Store Type
+3. Created Donut Charts for Revenue per Country and Revenue per Store Type.
-4. Created a Bar Chart of Orders by Product Category
+4. Created a Bar Chart of Orders by Product Category.
-5. Added new measures for Previous Quarter Profit, Previous Quarter Revenue, Previous Quarter Orders and measures for 5% targets compared to previous quarter
+5. Added new measures for Previous Quarter Profit, Previous Quarter Revenue, Previous Quarter Orders and measures for 5% targets compared to previous quarter.
-6. Created KPIs for the above
+6. Created KPIs for the above.

-Additional element not included in project task:
+### Additional element not included in project task:
 •	Formatted measures for starts of week, month, quarter and year to not include time.
 •	Customer page: Cards for Total Customers by Country Code and Total Customers by Category